SFDR

 Article 3

-Responsibility for investment decisions depends on the nature of the insurance product.
-With respect to traditional savings and non-profit insurance business, asset management is typically outsourced to external asset managers.
-Those asset managers must adhere to the Company’s investment policy including ESG limits.
-With respect to certain unit-linked policies, and portfolio bonds in particular, investment decisions may be taken by the policyholder, and this may be on the basis of advice provided to the policyholder by an investment adviser.
-Where the Company does not control, or has relatively limited control over, the investment decisions, then sustainability risks are best taken into account by the policyholder, on advice from their investment adviser as appropriate.
+With respect to certain unit-linked policies, and portfolio bonds in particular, investment decisions may be taken by the policyholder, and this may be on the basis of advice provided to the policyholder by an independent investment adviser.
+Where Monument does not control, or has relatively limited control over, the investment decisions, then sustainability risks are best taken into account by the policyholder, on advice from their own investment adviser as appropriate.

-Article 4
+Article 4 and Article 6A Products

 Article 5